-Notification: The permittee must submit a PCN to the Regulatory Office prior to commencing the activity, if more than 500 linear feet of drainage ditch will be reshaped.
-(See General Condition 31.)
-(Section 404) NWP 41
+Notification: The permittee must submit a PCN to the Regulatory Office prior to commencing the activity, if more than 500 linear feet of drainage ditch will be reshaped (see NWP 41 General Condition 32).
+(Authorities: Section 404)

-Note: NWP 41 requires ODEQ WQC prior to Corps verification in any designated Critical Resource Waters.
+Note: NWP 41 requires ODEQ WQC prior to Corps verification in any designated CRW.